siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

 \mathbf B=\mathbf B_{\mathrm s}+\mathbf B_{\mathrm e}.
 $$

-Everywhere outside the compact toroidal core, the total field is source-free, so the exact local momentum balance is
+The total field is source-free everywhere.
+We evaluate the balance on spheres lying outside the compact toroidal core only so the exterior asymptotic form of the compact closure can be used cleanly.
+The exact local momentum balance is

 $$
 \partial_t g_i - \partial_j T_{ij}=0,